incentivebeats/pso_pc-dragon_fix/README.md

 - `0x0061EA20`: widened the guard trigger (`je → jbe`) and tweaked an epsilon constant.
 - `0x0061EFD0`: NOPed out the writes to diagonal slots `[0][0]`, `[1][1]`, `[2][2]`; replaced FLT_MAX writes elsewhere with zero.
 This is the "zeroscale" fallback — preserves whatever was at the diagonal slots before, zeroes everything else.

+**Cross-version note:** This entire mechanism is identical in PSOBB (Section 2.5).
+Same guard, same fallback, same constants.
+Sonic Team did not address this bug between releases.

 **Caveat with the zeroscale patch:** It assumes the caller pre-initialized the diagonal slots with sane values (typically `1.0f` for identity).
 If the buffer is uninitialized heap or stale, the diagonals contain garbage.
 The `[BONE-DIAG]` line in v16-lite-r5 samples the live matrix every 60 frames specifically to verify this — last observed values were `[894/1000, -993/1000, -889/1000]`, i.e., `0.894, -0.993, -0.889`.
 Plausible cosines.
 Patch appears to be working.

 **Status:** Worst behaviour gone.
 Final verification awaiting next-run x10000 matrix dump.